sudeto/read-time/README.md

 - **Multi-language Support**.
 Based on simple heuristics, the service recognises the language and adjusts the WPM (Words Per Minute) rate for that language

 - **No Payload Required**.
 Unlike most services, we don't ask for your content.
-With our simple metric system, we can calculate reading time with just a few numbers.
+With our simple metric system, we can calculate reading time with derived metadata.

 - **Zero Maintenance**.
 Just add our script to your site, and we’ll handle the rest